massimocoppotelli/robot_programming/README.md

 sudo apt install ros-noetic-stage-ros ros-noetic-teleop-twist-keyboard
 ```

-### 3. Setting up the workspace
+## Setting up the workspace

-Create a ROS workspace and clone the repository:
+Create a *ROS workspace* and clone the repository:

 ```sh
 cd ~